 - 9. Review your settings, and click Launch to launch the instance. - 10.
-A confirmation page lets you know your instance is launching.
-Click Close to close the confirmation page. - 11.
+A confirmation page lets you know that your instance is launching.
+Click Close to close the confirmation page and return to the Amazon EC2 console. - 11.
 In the Navigation pane, click Instances to view the status of your instance.
 It takes a short time for an instance to launch.
-The instance's status is pending while it's still launching.
+The instance's status is pending while it's launching.